 30 seconds EBCT = really good results (ideal EBCT target)

-Again, the most critical factor in Bone char filters and the reason most commercially available filters are not effective in removing Fluoride is lack of contact time.
-The filter container must be large enough to facilitate enough time water has in contact with the bone char.
-If there is insufficient contact time, fluoride will not be effectively removed or reduced.
+Again, the most critical factor in Bone char filters and the reason most commercially available filters are not effective in removing Fluoride is the lack of contact time.
+The filter container must be large enough to facilitate enough contact time with the bone char.
+If there is not insufficient contact time, fluoride will not be effectively removed or reduced.

-Bone char filters that are manufactured ready to install are available for purchase, but some think that these commercial filters are not as effective as refillable filters that you fill with bone char yourself.
+Bone char filters that are manufactured as ‘ready to install’ are available for purchase, but some think that these commercial filters are not as effective as refillable filters that you fill with bone char yourself.
 The difference lies in how the water travels through the filter — more on this below.

 One might expect 90-100% fluoride removal with one gallon of bone char, in the first 800 gallons of water filtered.
 Experiments showed 90% fluoride removal after 1,100 gallons of water filtered, and 70% fluoride removal after 1,500 gallons of water filtered.
 Therefore, it might be a good idea to replace the gallon of bone char after around 1,000 gallons.